-CAUTION Use proper lifting techniques, notably using your legs force.
+A CAUTION Use proper lifting techniques, notably by using your legs to lift instead of your back.
 Do not attempt to lift the rear of vehicle if it is above your limits.

 - Start engine and accelerate slightly so that track slowly turns.
 This must be done in a short period of time (15 to 20 seconds). - 3.
 Check that the track is well centered; equal distance on both sides between edges of track guides and slider shoes.